istrate/cp4d/OpenShift-AD-authentication-and-group-membership.md

 # OpenShift and AD

 OpenShift AD/LDAP integration is a more flexible authentication and authorization method compared to the HTPasswd identity provider.
-It involves two steps: authentication and authorization, group membership.
+It involves two steps: authentication and authorization, group membership.<br>

+This article covers only a basic scenario.
+There are a lot more options covered in OpenShift 4.7 documentation.

 # Authentication